microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 - security copilot
 ---

-# Copilot for Security Technical Resources
+# Copilot for Security Technical Journey

-## What is Copilot for Security? 🤔
+## What is the Copilot for Security Technical Journey?

-Microsoft Copilot for Security is the first security product to enable defenders to move at the speed and scale of AI.
-It combines the most advanced large language models (LLMs) from OpenAI with large-scale data and threat intelligence, including more than 78 trillion daily security signals.
+The Microsoft Copilot for Security Technical Journey will teach you how to learn, extend, and drive customer adoption for Microsoft Copilot for Security, the first security product to enable defenders to move at the speed and scale of AI by leveraging the most advanced large language models (LLMs) from OpenAI with large-scale data and threat intelligence, including more than 78 trillion daily security signals.

-Microsoft Copilot for Security is also a **[compound AI system](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/)** and through orchestration, it reasons across our Microsoft Security stack and responds with real-time, relevant, and accurate insights.

-## April 16th, 2024 Update📰

-Copilot for Security is globally available as of April-1!
-Despite the April Fools' Day launch, we're serious about Copilot for Security's GA and transformative power.
-With all of the recent developments, my colleague Sameh Younis and I redesigned this page.
-Even more updates are coming.
-Stay tuned.

-If you're a partner, explore our new [Partner Landing Page](https://securitypartners.transform.microsoft.com/security-copilot)!
-If you're already familiar with Copilot for Security, join the **[Copilot for Security Customer Connection Program (CCP)](http://www.aka.ms/prseccom)** for insights into new and upcoming features.

-It's been 2+ weeks since GA and we're still receiving some questions about why Copilot for Security is automatically appearing in Defender XDR.
-Since Copilot for Security uses Role-based access controls (RBAC) and operates in tandem with existing user permissions, if you belong to an RBAC group with access, you will not be able to disable it.

-We're aware of this issue and a fix should come soon.
-If you're new to Copilot for Security or just getting started, I’ve added some [onboarding guidance](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security#onboarding) and details about Copilot for Security's [pricing](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security#pricing) below.

-[Prompt engineering in Copilot for Security](https://learn.microsoft.com/en-us/security-copilot/prompting-tips) plays a critical role in creating specific, high-quality outputs.
-Explore the **[newly-released Copilot for Security Promptbooks Library](https://github.com/Azure/Copilot-For-Security/tree/main/Promptbook%20samples)** and the also **[newly-released Copilot for Security Sample Prompts Library](https://github.com/Azure/Copilot-For-Security/tree/main/Sample%20Prompts)** for Promptbooks and prompting templates.🎉

 ## Table of Contents